ashishpanchal33/ashishpanchal33.github.io/_pages/about.md

 <h3 id="update">Update!</h3>

-- I am currently applying to PhD programs.
+- I am looking out for PhD positions!
+(2026 cycle).
 Please feel free to reach out if you believe we could be a great team!
 - [12-23-2024] My paper got accepted at AAAI-25 MARW workshop: "Unraveling Complex Sequential Social Dilemmas: In a Risky World with A2C Decision Transformer"

 Note